 • Sri Phang Nga National Park - More Information

 (above) Tamnang Waterfall at Sri Phang Nga national park.
 The park has more falls which need a bit of a hike.
-We'll explore again sometime soon!
+We'll explore again sometime!

 Ton Prai Waterfall

 We based ourselves at Khao Lak for a few days in April/May 2013, and again a few months later and visited a couple of waterfalls.
 Ton Prai is certainly worth a visit, and it's better after some rain.
 In April, at the tail end of the dry season it was still pretty good, but in July - wow!
 It's about 30km south of Khao Lak, or 30km north of the Sarasin bridge that connects Phuket to Phang Nga.
 It's a jungly up and down hike of about 800m from the visitors center to the waterfall.

 (above) Ton Prai Waterfall between Phuket and Khao Lak

 Just a few km north of Phang Nga Town, Sa Nang Manora does not have any huge waterfalls but is a very nice relaxing spot in the jungle with several small cascades where local folks like to relax.
 Great for a picnic, a splash in the cool water on a hot day, easy to fit in a visit here if exploring the Phang Nga area.